Ministry of Information (Myanmar): Organisation

 the Yangon City Development Committee also broadcast programmes from Myodaw Radio Programme.

 As of 2007, the News and Publishing Enterprise published the Myanmar Alin and the Kyaymon in Burmese and the New Light of Myanmar in English.

 On 18 November 2011, the Ministry of Information began publishing a weekly journal called the Naypyitaw Times, to report on government policies.

 Activity

 The Ministry of Information has played an active role in ensuring that the media conform to the government's official line.

+Television

+Following the 2021 Myanmar coup d'état, MRTV channels have become primary sources of propaganda.
+Entertainment programs on these channels mainly consist of military-sponsored songs and movies.

 Movies

 Speaking at the Myanma Motion Picture Awards in 2002, the Minister of Information said: "The duty of Myanma film artistes is to preserve national culture and character and Myanma styles, to contribute to the flourishing of patriotism and Union Spirit and to broaden the horizons of the people.

 At a time when mass communication systems are spreading fast, the title of a film and the names of characters are to be chosen carefully so that they cannot be open to misinterpretation.
 Words to be used in the film need to be in consonance with Myanmar tradition and society.
 Only then will they be accepted in Myanmar society.

 The objectives are: To preserve and safeguard national culture through film, to contribute toward the dynamism of patriotism among the people, to organise the people to participate in building of a peaceful, modern developed nation".